The Ultimate Guide to Proteins Part 1: Functions

 Even though carbohydrates and fats are much more suited for supplying energy to your body, protein can also do the same.

 Our body widely uses protein that’s why it maintains and reserves carbohydrates and fats as fuel to our body.
 However, during fasting, inadequate calorie consumption, and extensive exercise, your body breaks down skeletal muscle.
-This enables amino acids to suppy you with energy.
+This enables amino acids to supply you with energy.

 Our ultimate protein guide isn’t stopping there.
 We got the second half of our 2-Part Ultimate Guide to Proteins which discusses its composition, counting guide, and proper consumption among others.
 What are your key takeaways?
 You can also check out one of our nutrition posts to learn more about vitamins and minerals that contribute to muscle growth and their easy-to-find food sources.